mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

 int version : See General parameters string author : See General parameters string comment : See General parameters bool recreateConfigs : If set to true, all configs are written to disk.
-Should be run only first time. int missionStartDelay : (seconds) Time to wait before spawning the first mission. int missionFrameCycleTime : (seconds) The cycle time to manage mission spawning, deletion etc... int missionActiveDistance : The distance to a player to keep the mission active. int missionActiveTimeToEnd : (seconds) Time to keep the mission active once all AI is dead.
+Should be run only first time.	float difficultyAiCountCoefMul;
+int missionStartDelay : (seconds) Time to wait before spawning the first mission. int missionFrameCycleTime : (seconds) The cycle time to manage mission spawning, deletion etc... int missionActiveDistance : The distance to a player to keep the mission active. int missionActiveTimeToEnd : (seconds) Time to keep the mission active once all AI is dead.
 Used for both dynamic and static missions.
+  NOTE: Patrol and Hunter has a hardcoded 20 seconds defined. float missionActiveDistanceMul : <TBD: more documentation>
+float missionActiveTimeToEndMul : <TBD: more documentation>
-  NOTE: Patrol and Hunter has a hardcoded 20 seconds defined. int missionHintTime : (seconds) Time to show mission hints to players.
+int missionHintTime : (seconds) Time to show mission hints to players.
 0 disables ALL hints. int missionRandomPos : The radius to randomize the mission position.
 This avoids mission appearing always in same place. int minDistanceToMission : Distance to another mission.
 Two missions shall not be too close to each other.